 - Area split: 83% live in the rural areas; 17% in the towns (2015 UN)

-With a population of 18.6 million, Malawi is largely an agricultural country and is making efforts to overcome decades of underdevelopment and the more recent impact of a growing HIV/AIDS problem.
+With a population of over 19 million now, Malawi is largely an agricultural country and is making efforts to overcome decades of underdevelopment and the more recent impact of a growing HIV/AIDS problem.
 In 2017, an estimated 1,000,000 people were living with HIV/AIDS.
 More than half the population lives below the poverty line, and turbulent politics has hampered governance and continues to be a concern.

 The country is about half the size of the United Kingdom or the size of Pennsylvania, and one fifth is covered by Lake Malawi which is home to more species of fish than any other lake, including about 1,000 species of cichlids.
 It is bordered by Tanzania to the north, Zambia to the west, and Mozambique to the east and south.
 One of Malawi’s great attractions is its diversity of natural landscapes.
-The Rift Valley floor stretches the length of the country and Lake Malawi occupies most of it, being 364 miles long and 50 miles across at its widest point which makes it the third largest freshwater lake in Africa.
-Moves are under way to exploit uranium reserves to boost meagre export earnings, and there are plans to explore Lake Malawi for oil and gas.
+The Rift Valley floor stretches the length of the country and Lake Malawi occupies most of it, being 364 miles (585 km) long and 50 miles (80 km) across at its widest point which makes it the third largest freshwater lake in Africa.

 The vegetation along the lakeshore is lush and often supports local farming.
 The weather here is warm all year round.
 There are highland areas with cool fresh air and clear mountain streams and, as you climb, the deciduous forests give way to heaths, grassland, and evergreen forests.
 For flower lovers, there is great diversity, including 400 orchid species.
 These are found at all altitudes around the country.
 There are also numerous everlasting flowers, proteas, aloes and gladioli with reedbeds and waterlilies in the Lower Shire lagoons.